newchuyalong/libgdx-learning/Extending-the-simple-game.md

 ## The Screen interface ##

 Screens are fundamental to any game with multiple components.
-Screens contain much of the methods you are used to from ApplicationListener objects, and includes a couple new methods `show` and `hide`, which are called when the Screen gains and loses focus, respectively.
+Screens contain many of the methods you are used to from ApplicationListener objects, and include a couple of new methods: `show` and `hide`, which are called when the Screen gains or loses focus, respectively.

 ## The Game Class ##